countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 these techniques for controlling complexity are what this course is really about and in some sense thats really what Computer Science is about.

-Now that may see like a strange thing to say because after all a lot of people besides computer scientists deal with controlling complexity.
+Now that may seem like a strange thing to say because after all a lot of people besides computer scientists deal with controlling complexity.
 A large airliner is an extremely complex system and the aeronautical engineers that design this are dealing with immense complexity but there is a difference between that kind of complexity